 To begin, he assembled the 79-inch wooden countertop.
 He used a biscuit joiner, wooden biscuits, wood glue, and clamps to connect the 10 and 8-inch boards.

-We built the cabinet with four front legs and a countertop with two lower shelves.
+We designed the cabinet with four front legs and a countertop with two lower shelves.

 You can see more details if you missed the sneak peek of the kitchen renovation.